 Image credit: The Milwaukee Journal Sentinel

-Journalism students also have the oppportunity to contribute to stories in the Milwaukee Neighborhood News Service and to specific projects as guided by professional journalists who are selected for the O'Brien Fellowship in Public Service Journalism.
+Journalism students also have the opportunity to contribute to stories in the Milwaukee Neighborhood News Service and to specific projects as guided by professional journalists who are selected for the O'Brien Fellowship in Public Service Journalism.
 In recent years, 90% of students who complete work with an O'Brien fellow being careers as professional journalists within six months of graduation.
 Check out the O'Brien Fellowship website to learn more.
 And finally, from their first day on campus, students can get involved with Student Media and contribute to news stories in a variety of mediums.

 Image credit: Kat Schleicher